 - We grow organically; however, we are not certified.
 BUT that doesn’t mean that we don’t live and breathe sustainable farming practices.
 COME OUT to the Farm to experience for yourself what being on an ecologically sustainable farm looks and feels like.

-- We love horse poop and (specific forms of) trash.
+- We love manure and (specific forms of) trash.
 We are ardent composters.
 We collect food scraps from downtown restaurants and horse bedding from Stephen’s stables and make the original black gold out if it: humus.
 If you want, we’ll take your personal kitchen scraps to our pile, too.

 - We have bugs!
 Boy, do we have bugs!
 With so much plant diversity, life is literally crawling back to this 1.3 acre lot.
 Cityscapes hurt ecosystems because most plants and animals cannot live within the confines of our concrete jungles; but our little farm is turning back into the oasis it used to be.

 - We also have birds: the wild kinds that flock to the farm to eat the bugs (that came in the first place to eat our plants!) and those domesticated farm birds, too.
 That’s right: we have chickens!
-The City of Columbia Health Department has granted us a variance so that we can house up to 50 birds on our farm.
+We are the “chicken pound,” home for Columbia’s lost, forgotten, and wayward chickens.
 They have lots of grass and veggies to eat and lots of room to stretch out their wings.
 The chickens are easily the biggest stars of our farm and they show it; when it gets hot here, like it always does, they turn into a bunch of divas…